-A distinction may be drawn between two types of negligent valuation case.
-While periods of economic volatility, especially a buoyant market followed by a sharp fall and prolonged depression, unquestionably generate 'waves' of similar claims (Connell, 1990; Evans, 1993; Crosby et al, 1998a), there can also be identified a category of routine claims which are largely unrelated to market movement (although at the margin, adverse economic conditions tend to encourage claims, since favourable market trends can mask losses) and which depend more on individual circumstances and, frequently, individual human error.
-Standard texts on legal responsibilities of surveyors and valuers in the UK (Murdoch and Murrells, 1995) and in Australia (Joyce and Norris, 1994) contain many such examples.
-They may relate to inadequate knowledge of the market, insufficient time or resources for the collection of evidence or calculation, out of date understanding of methodology or law, or succumbing to pressure exerted by a client or other interested party.
-Of course, there is no reason why one or more of these features should not also figure in one of the 'post-crash' cases, but this type of case is not reliant on market volatility.
-A sufficiently serious error is capable of causing loss under any conditions.
+A further point should be made at the outset.
+Allegations of negligence will not only occur, they will occur continually.
+Here a distinction may be drawn between two types of negligent valuation case.
+While periods of economic volatility, especially a buoyant market followed by a sharp fall and prolonged depression, unquestionably generate 'waves' of similar claims (Connell, 1990), Evans (1993), (Crosby et al 1998b), there can also be identified a category of routine claims which are largely unrelated to market movement (although at the margins adverse economic conditions tend to encourage claims, since favourable market trends can mask losses) and which depend more on individual circumstances and, frequently, individual human error.
+Standard texts on legal responsibilities of surveyors and valuers (Murdoch and

+Murrells, 1995) in the UK (Joyce and Norris, 1994) in Australia, contain many such examples; they may related to inadequate knowledge of the market, insufficient time or resources for the collection of evidence or calculation, out of date understanding of methodology or law or succumbing to pressure exerted by a client or other interested party.
+Of course, there is no reason why one or more of these features should not also figure in one of the 'post-crash' cases, but this type of case is not reliant on market volatility, a sufficiently serious error is capable of causing loss under any conditions.